 On August 4, 1821, The Saturday Evening Post published its first issue.

-Following the death of the Post’s owner in 1899, the editor turned to Cyrus Curtis.
-Curtis had founded the Ladies’ Home Journal (the first American magazine to reach a circulation of one million) and wanted to try to save the historic Post.
+Following the death of the magazine’s owner in 1899, the editor turned to Cyrus Curtis.
+Curtis had founded the Ladies’ Home Journal (the first American magazine to reach a circulation of one million) and wanted to try to save the historic Saturday Evening Post.
 He started using the profits from the Ladies’ Home Journal to fund his improvements to the Post.
 Curtis introduced new content, redesigned the pages, and printed full-cover illustrations.
 While some of the current subscribers didn’t like the new direction, others did, and by 1900, he had 250,000 readers.
 By 1908, he had over one million readers and had invested $1,250,000 in the Post.

 Curtis was also one of the first publishers to realize that advertising, rather than the price paid by customers, was the future in funding the paper.
 He was diligent in only including wholesome, honest advertisements from reputable ad agencies, which earned the loyalty of his readers.

 Lorimer is also credited for the Post’s famous colorful covers.
 He personally picked the covers, which became one of the most talked-about aspects of the magazine.
 Over the years, the Post featured covers by Andrew Wyeth, JC Leyendecker, and George Hughes.
-Of course, the most famous cover artist was Norman Rockwell, who worked on his first Post cover in 1916 and would produce a total of 321 covers during his 47-year relationship with the publication.
+Of course, the most famous cover artist was Norman Rockwell, who worked on his first Post cover in 1916.
+He would produce a total of 321 covers during his 47-year relationship with the publication.

 Click here to view lots of historic Saturday Evening Post covers.